NihalSidhu/Usage-vs-Points/README.md

 - [Acknowledgements](#Acknowledgements)

 ## Overview
 When playing fantasy football, we often look for players who score the most points.
-We will predominantly use past points scored to help us understand how much a player might score in the future.
-Most owners believe that this is the only way to predicit future player production, but luckily there is another feature that can be used which is known as player usage.
+We predominantly use past points scored to help us understand how much a player might score in the future.
+Most owners believe that this is the only way to predicit future player production and will often make season long decisions based on prior player performances.
+However, just like in financial markets, past performance is not awlays a guarantee of future results.
+I have come up with another feature that can help determine future performance that doesn't solely involve previous fantasy points scored.
+This feature is better known as player usage.

 Player usage refers to the amount of times a player is involved throughout a game.
 A player's usage can include the number of times he ran the ball or was thrown the ball.
-In this study, we will dive into understand how player usage can be leveraged to understand and predict fantasy points scored.
-In order to understand how usage can help us predict fantasy points scored, I will be using my programming knowledge along with my data analysis skills to understand how usage and points scored were related in 2022.
-This project will allow us to understand the relationship with usage and points, along with pinpointing players that might do better or worse in the future.
+In this study, I have showcased how we can player usage can be leveraged to understand and predict fantasy points scored.
+This will allow us to utilize leverage to make data driven decisions throughout a fantasy football season.

+In this project, I was able pull multiple insights from a singular dataset (2022 stats) and was able to apply my statistics background to help derive answers to my big question: How can we use player usage in fantasy football?

 ## Skills & Tools
 - Python